Estikno/KyodoBackend/README.md

   <h1>Kyodo's Backend</h1>

   <p>
-    The official Kyodo backend you can host on your own system.
+    The official Kyodo backend you can host on your own system. (curretly discontinued)
   </p>